Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Introduction

-Technically, Gaussian-Plus-SDF is a hybrid representation combining a signed distance field (SDF) with a 3D Gaussian radiance field.
+Technically, Gaussian-plus-SDF is a hybrid representation combining a signed distance field (SDF) with a 3D Gaussian radiance field.
 The SDF volume stores truncated distance values and initial RGB colors on surface voxels, while a sparse set of 3D Gaussians distributed around the reconstructed surface forms a volumetric radiance field to correct residual color errors.
 The rendering pipeline operates in two stages.
-In the first stage, a standard raycast is performed on the SDF volume to generate a surface depth map and an initial SDF-rendered color image.
+In the first stage, standard ray-casting is performed on the SDF volume to generate a surface depth map and an initial SDF-rendered color image.
 In the second stage, 3D Gaussians are rendered with depth-culling using the surface depth map.
 Their colors are accumulated per pixel into the color image via order-independent blending.
 This sorting-free Gaussian rendering significantly speeds up the forward rendering process~\cite{ye2025gaussian}.
-More importantly, by shifting parallelization from pixel-level to Gaussian-level, we avoid inefficient atomic operations during gradient accumulation in backpropagation, and achieve significant speedup in optimization.
+More importantly, by shifting parallelization from the pixel level to Gaussian level, we avoid inefficient atomic operations during gradient accumulation in backpropagation, and achieve significant speedup in optimization.

-Leveraging our Gaussian-SDF hybrid representation, we design GPS-SLAM (Gaussian-Plus-SDF SLAM), an ultra-fast RGB-D SLAM system for real-time 3D reconstruction.
-Built upon the InfiniTAM framework~\cite{InfiniTAM_ISMAR_2015}, it processes each input frame through three stages: estimate camera pose via SDF-based alignment, integrate depth and RGB data into the SDF volume, and optimize 3D Gaussians via photometric loss minimization, dynamically managed by our high-efficiency Gaussian addition/removal strategy.
-We evaluate the system extensively on three benchmarks: Replica~\cite{replica19arxiv}, TUM-RGBD~\cite{TUM}, and ScanNet++~\cite{yeshwanthliu2023scannetpp}, plus diverse real-world scenes.
-Compared to state-of-the-art Gaussian-based RGB-D SLAM systems, our method achieves ultra-high-speed reconstruction (150+ \textit{fps} on real-world scenes and 250+ \textit{fps} on Replica scenes), which is one order of magnitude faster than current best methods, while maintaining comparable high-quality reconstruction and photorealistic appearance.
+We leveraging our Gaussian-SDF hybrid representation in GPS-SLAM (Gaussian-plus-SDF SLAM), an ultra-fast RGB-D SLAM system for real-time 3D reconstruction.
+Built upon the InfiniTAM framework~\cite{InfiniTAM_ISMAR_2015, InfiniTAM_ECCV_2016}, it processes each input frame through three stages: estimating camera pose via SDF-based alignment, integrating depth and RGB data into the SDF volume, and optimizing 3D Gaussians via photometric loss minimization, dynamically managed by our high-efficiency Gaussian insertion and removal strategy.
+We have evaluated the system extensively on three benchmarks: Replica~\cite{replica19arxiv}, TUM-RGBD~\cite{TUM}, and ScanNet++~\cite{yeshwanthliu2023scannetpp}, plus diverse real-world scenes.
+Compared to state-of-the-art Gaussian-based RGB-D SLAM systems, our method achieves much faster reconstruction (150+ fps for real-world scenes and 250+ fps for Replica scenes), which is an order of magnitude faster than current best methods, while maintaining comparable high-quality reconstruction and photorealistic appearance.